-This article will guide you through the retail accounting method and hopefully put it into some context given the pressures of trading throughout 2020.
-Here’s what you’ll learn to help decide if using this method is right for your business:
+In an uncertain economic climate, it’s important to understand all the accounting options at your disposal.
+This article will guide you through the retail accounting method and hopefully help you decide if this method is right for your business.

 - What retail accounting is (in simple terms)